Interface Advanced¶

 792

-The following call is used to get the coordinates of the element's corners.
-The example gets the coordinates of the top-left corner.
-It also supports getting the coordinates of all four corners, such as bottom-right, top-right, and bottom-left.
+The following call is used to get the corner coordinates of the element.
+The example gets the coordinates of the top-left corner; in addition, it also supports getting the coordinates of the four corners: bottom-right, top-right, bottom-left, etc.

 >>> info = element.info()